 Update: 11th Feb 2017 – This position has now been filled.

 These are the kind of boots which are suitable for wearing when working in the fields when it is dry.
-They do not have to be steel toe caps.
+They should have steel toe caps.
 You should not wear trainers as they are not up to the job and will not protect your feet.

-If it has been raining it is better to wear Wellington Boots.
+If it has been raining it is better to wear Wellington Boots again steel toe caps.